You probably already know the benefits of guest blogging:

 Tiered link building belongs to the gray hat SEO practice.
 It goes against Google guidelines, but there are still people doing it to great effect so far.

 Just to be clear, we won’t be doing tiered link building.
-What we are doing is taking the concept of tiered link building and applying it on guest blogging.
+What we are doing is taking the concept of tiered link building and applying it to guest blogging.

 This is different for one reason: you don’t own the sites.
 Getting your content with your link within it published is up to the editor of each site.
 You have no control whether your article will be posted on not.
 This makes your guest blogging journey much difficult, but if it’s easy getting published on high-quality sites, then everybody should be doing it.
 At the same time, you need to up your content game if you truly want to acquire a link from these sites.